-Please find below the list of upcoming eSeminars for 2023
+Please find below the list of upcoming eSeminars for this year:

 Eseminars